Jericho Beach

-Jericho Beach, known originally as iy'a'l'mexw in Squamish, a Vancouver beach, is located west of the seaside neighbourhood of Kitsilano.
+Jericho Beach (Squamish: Iy'a'l'mexw, Hən̓q̓əmín̓əm̓: ʔəy̓alməxʷ) a Vancouver beach, is located west of the seaside neighbourhood of Kitsilano.
 It is surrounded by Jericho Beach Park, a grassy area with a pond, which is a picnic destination.
 Jericho Beach is the home of the Jericho Sailing Centre Association.

-Etymology
+Name

+There are two explanations for the name Jericho Beach.

-The name Jericho Beach derives from Jeremiah Rogers, who ran a logging camp in the area in the 1860s, either as a corruption of "Jerry's Cove" or else as a corruption of his company's name, Jerry & Co.
+The first is that it derived from Jeremiah Rogers, a successful lumberman in the area; the area's name came to be "Jericho" as a corruption of either "Jerry's cove" or "Jerry& Co."

+Alternatively, the name is from Jericho Charlie, Shenáwtsut, who owned a cedar long house on these lands.

 Jericho Beach

 The beach is home to concessions, soccer and baseball fields, picnic tables, public washrooms, among other amenities like beach volleyball nets.
 Also, there are lifeguards on duty for beach safety from late May to early September.

 It is home to the Jericho Works Yard for the Vancouver Parks Board, a youth hostel, the annual Vancouver Folk Music Festival and the Jericho Sailing Centre.